Feeling inspired to study abroad in Spain, but not sure which city to choose? No worries!

 Mostly A's - Madrid: The largest Spanish city and also the capital, Madrid is bustling and noisy, but don't let it faze you.
 This huge metropolis has a diverse population and boasts a large artistic and cultural heritage.
 It's here you can find a vibrant nightlife scene, world-class art museums showcasing some of the finest Spanish works, and historic architecture contrasting sharply against modern-day skyscrapers.
 Madrid is perfect for those wanting their first taste of Spanish culture without losing the comforts of home.
 Museo del Jamon is a must-visit place to dine on a Euro glass of wine and a plate of traditional Jamon.
 If you're set on studying abroad in Madrid, check out USAC or Enforex!

-Mostly B's - Barcelona: Located on the Mediterranean coast, Spain's second-largest city offers a more relaxed pace than Madrid, but doesn't lack in things to do or places to see.
+Mostly B's - Barcelona: Located on the Mediterranean coast, Spain's second-largest city offers a more relaxed pace than Madrid so you'll have plenty of time to enjoy your study abroad experience.
+However, Barcelona doesn't lack in things to do or places to see.
 Expect European urban style with a bohemian twist, an endless amount of museums, clubs, bars, famous beaches, and Modernista buildings.
 Big and lustrous, there's never a dull moment in Barcelona.
 The city center itself hosts coastlines and weekly fairs and markets, but outer cities offer bits of cultural variance that are unrivaled in other cities.
 Students suited for studying abroad in Barcelona should consider BridgeAbroad or CEA Study Abroad.

 Mostly C's - Valencia: Valencia is not as often visited as Madrid and Barcelona, but it is an up-and-coming city worthy of a visit in its own right.
 Valencia presents a mixture of the past and present, with Gothic-style buildings contrasting with the futuristic City of Arts and Sciences, designed by city native Santiago Calatrava.
 Sun-lovers will find solace in this beachy city on the Mediterranean Sea.
 After all of your sightseeing you're like to be hungry - try Spain's most famous food right where it was born "Paella Valenciana."
 Check out programs by ISA Abroad and UVA Study Abroad for an awesome study abroad trip to Valencia!